Get Started with Catalyst Center

 Review the documents and click Next to accept the EULA.

-When the Quick Start Overview slider opens, click > to view a description of the tasks that the Quick Start workflow helps you to complete in order to start using Catalyst Center.
+The Quick Start Overview slider opens.
+Click > to view a description of the tasks that the Quick Start workflow will help you complete in order to start using Catalyst Center.

-2. In the Discover Devices: Provide IP Ranges window, enter this information and then click Next:
+In the Discover Devices: Provide IP Ranges screen, enter this information and then click Next:

 • The IP address ranges of the devices you want to discover.
 Click + to enter additional ranges.

-3. In the Discover Devices: Provide Credentials window, enter the information described in this table for the type of credentials you want to configure and then click Next:
+In the Discover Devices: Provide Credentials screen, enter the information described in this table for the type of credentials you want to configure and then click Next:

 CLI (SSH) Credentials